AdobeDocs/campaign-web.en/help/v8/email/gs-messages.md

 ## Delivery and tracking logs{#gs-tracking-logs}

 Monitoring your deliveries after they have been sent is a key step to ensure your maketing campaigns are efficient and reach out to your customers.
 You can monitor after sending a delivery, as well as understand how delivery failures and quarantines are managed.

+## Duplicate a delivery{#delivery-duplicate}

+You can create a copy of an existing delivery, either from the delivery list or from the delivery dashboard.

+To duplicate a delivery from the list of deliveries, follow these steps:

+1. Click the three dots button on the right, next to the name of the delivery to duplicate.
+1. Select  **[!UICONTROL Duplicate]**.
+1. Confirm duplication: the new delivery dashboard opens in the central screen.

+To duplicate a delivery from its dashboard, follow these steps:

+1. Open the delivery and click the  **[!UICONTROL ...More]** button on the top section of the screen.
+1. Select  **[!UICONTROL Duplicate]**.
+1. Confirm duplication: the new delivery replaces the current delivery in the central screen.